fall2020-nyu-mlhc/fall2020-nyu-mlhc.github.io/index.md

 Tuesdays, 1:00-1:50pm, in [SILV, 405](https://library.nyu.edu/services/campus-media/classrooms/silv-405/)

 ### Office hours
-Monday 4:00pm-5:00pm, on zoom.
-Links will be posted on Piazza.
+Monday 4:15pm-5:15pm, on zoom.
+Links will be posted on NYUClasses.

 ### Grading
 The final project will be the majority of the grade.